AuroraLS3/Spigot-LocationLogger/README.md

 >
 > The plugin is not recommended for use on a live server without modifications, as the database operations are performed on Spigot server thread, which blocks the thread from performing gameplay operations during database insert operations.

-The included database.db contains data gathered during one hour of gameplay.
+The included `database.db` and `world/` contain data gathered during one hour of gameplay.

 ## How it works